caltechlibrary/andor/README.md

 Complicated use cases integrations like community deposit could then be deferred to a micro service(s) created for that purpose.
-The micro services become simpler because of their narrow focus and limited abilities.
+The micro services simpler because of their narrow focus and limited abilities.

 ### Under the hood